Nonmotorized Transportation Planning

 NA |

-Some TDM studies conclude that walking and cycling improvements have little impact on overall vehicle travel (Comsis, 1993; Apogee, 1994), because they only consider current commute trips that can shift directly to nonmotorized modes, with no changes in destinations or land use.
+Some TDM studies conclude that walking and cycling improvements have little impact on overall vehicle travel (Comsis 1993), because they only consider current commute trips that can shift directly to non-motorized modes, with no changes in destinations or land use.
 Potential travel impacts are much greater if walking and cycling are integrated with public transit, and with Smart Growth development practices that reduce travel requirements, for example, by locating schools and shops within residential neighborhoods.
 Pedestrian improvements around worksites can increase transit and rideshare use, because without these employees may feel the need to have a car to run errands during breaks.

-Travel surveys and traffic counts usually under-record nonmotorized trips, because they ignore or undercount short trips, non-work travel, travel by children, recreational travel, and nonmotorized links (BTS, 2000).
+Travel surveys and traffic counts usually under-record non-motorized trips, because they ignore or undercount short trips, non-work travel, travel by children, recreational travel, and non-motorized links (Forsyth, Krizek and Weinstein Agrawal 2010).
 For example, trips that are classified as “auto” or “transit” trips are often actually “walk-auto-walk,” or “walk-bus-walk” trips, yet the walking component is not usually counted, even if it takes place on a roadway.
-One study found that the actual number of nonmotorized trips is six times greater than what conventional surveys indicate (Rietveld, 2000).
-In 2000, the Southern California Metropolitan Transportation Authority increased the portion of nonmotorized travel in their models from about 2% of regional trips (based on conventional travel surveys) up to about 10% (based on more comprehensive travel data from the 1995 National Personal Transportation Survey).
+According to the 2009 National Household Travel Survey, 10.9% of personal trips are by walking and 1.0% are by bicycle, a 25% increase since 2001, and more than twice as much as most travel surveys indicate.
+One study found that the actual number of non-motorized trips is six times greater than what conventional surveys indicate (Rietveld 2000).
+In 2000, the Southern California Metropolitan Transportation Authority increased the portion of non-motorized travel in their models from about 2% of regional trips (based on conventional travel surveys) up to about 10% (based on more comprehensive travel survey data).

 Table 4 Travel Impact Summary